aayushbansal/MarrRevisited/README.md

 Once you have successfully trained your model, it can be easily used to compute normal maps using the deploy file.
 See the demo code in demo/.

 ## Contact
-Please contact Aayush Bansal in case of any queries or comments about the code.
+Please contact [Aayush Bansal](http://www.cs.cmu.edu/~aayushb) in case of any query or comment about the code.

 ## LICENSE
 This code is copyrighted by the authors, CMU, and Adobe, and is for non-commercial research purposes only.
 Please contact the authors, CMU, or Adobe if you are interested in licensing for commercial purposes.